 Pledgers are also offered their choice of a dog bag dispenser for their leash, a small flashlight for their leash, and/or a clip for their leash to carry full poop bags hands-free.
-Prize drawing winners chose from two options (all about a \$50 value): a year's supply of refill rolls for their leash bag dispenser, or a home long-handled rake-and-bin scooper.
-September 26, 2022 · 😋
+Prize drawing winners chose from two options (all about a

+\$50 value): a year's supply of refill rolls for their leash bag dispenser, or a home long-handled rake-and-bin scooper.
+This year, the City collected 377 We Scoop pledges.